April 11, 1976: Apple releases its first computer, the Apple-1.

 Apple-1 launch price: $666.66

 Jobs listened and agreed.
 So, Terrell said he would buy 50 Apple-1 computers for $500 each, although cash would only be paid upon delivery.
-Terrell then marked up the computers to $666.66, or the equivalent of $2,800 today.
+Terrell then marked up the computers to $666.66, or the equivalent of more than $3,500 today.

 Ultimately, the Apple-1 didn’t hang around too long.
 Apple only built 200 or so.
 The number of surviving units is significantly smaller today, due to both the computers’ age and the fact that Apple offered a trade-in deal when it launched the significantly upgraded Apple II the following year.